RenneJ/hh-infosec-course/h5-september2023.md

 I got hashid working a bit differently on my win11 machine.
 I used the commands provided in hashid github repo (https://github.com/psypanda/hashID).
 Then I opened another cmd window and navigated to Python directory where I launched the hashid.py (figure 7).
 My input is the first line (highlighted yellow).

 ### ![h5_hashid](https://github.com/RenneJ/hh-infosec-course/assets/97522117/86086a26-c416-494f-ac98-d6d233ed572f)
+> Figure 7.
+Output of hashid.py with input being the hash I'm attempting to crack.

 Let's get cracking with what we used before (MD5).

 ### ![h5_hashcat_crack](https://github.com/RenneJ/hh-infosec-course/assets/97522117/87275d4c-c8c8-4884-afb1-567a1b4dd231)
-> Figure 7.
-Cracked again.
+> Figure 8.
+Hashcat starting.

+The has was indeed MD5 and the pre-image was in rockyou.txt.
 Results are only in potfile now that -o [filename] was left out (figure 8).

 ### ![h5_hashcat_potfile](https://github.com/RenneJ/hh-infosec-course/assets/97522117/890ac683-cfc3-478a-8c11-2e65e02f9b13)
 > Figure 8.
 The content of hashcat.potfile.

+So there we have it correct answer is: > february

 # Sources